 Bringing in the new year in 2021, I signed with Paige Terlip at the Andrea Brown Literary Agency and my family and I celebrated with not one, but two flavors of ice cream cake.
 Paige and I went on to sell my debut picture book, CATCHING FLIGHT to Frances Gilbert at Doubleday Books for Young Readers.
 I couldn’t be more thrilled!

-I’m currently working on more picture books, more middle grade novels, and I recently learned the art of surface pattern design with Bonnie Christine.
+I’m currently working on more picture books, more middle grade novels, and I recently learned the art of surface pattern design with Bonnie Christine and my first fabric collection is releasing in spring 2023.
 The possibilities feel endless.

 I continue to develop my skills as an author, illustrator, designer, and citizen naturalist.